suxuekun/libpyiotcloud/_setup_devguide/README.md

-Refer to the usage guide in https://github.com/richmondu/libpyiotcloud/tree/master/_device_simulator for details on actual testing with the device simulator or FT900.
+To run tests with the device simulator, please refer to the usage guide in https://github.com/richmondu/libpyiotcloud/tree/master/_device_simulator.